Future-proof your business by supporting people through the menopause

 Gender reassignment and sexual orientation discrimination are protected separately under the Equality Act and covered in our factsheet on sexual orientation and gender reassignment.
 CIPD members can see more detail in our Sexual orientation discrimination law Q&As.

 Equal pay between men and women is also included in the Equality Act 2010.
 CIPD members can see more detail in our Equal pay law Q&As.
 From 2017, UK organisations with more than 250 employees are required to publish and report specific figures about their gender pay gap.
 Find out more in our Pay fairness and pay reporting factsheet.

-Any unfavourable treatment of a woman because of her pregnancy, childbirth or maternity leave is unlawful and is likely to constitute pregnancy and maternity-related discrimination and may also give rise to a constructive unfair dismissal claim.
+Any unfavourable treatment of a woman because of her pregnancy, childbirth or maternity is unlawful and is likely to constitute pregnancy and maternity-related discrimination.
+There may also be an unfair dismissal claim.
 CIPD members can find out more in our Maternity law Q&As.

 Good employment practices

+People professionals have a key role in creating fair and inclusive workplace cultures.
 As part of coherent inclusion, diversity and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.
-HR have a key role in creating open workplace cultures where to be different is not a problem but an asset.
-There's still a significant way to go until we can claim that sex discrimination and harassment are not issues at work.
+There's still a significant way to go until we can claim that all types of sex discrimination, including harassment, are not issues at work.